Corporate Social Responsibility

-While we volunteer with over 75% of our grantees globally, three of our key community partners receive the highest level of service from our employees—allowing us to create a positive, critical impact on these organizations and the children they serve.
+While we volunteer with nearly 90% of our grantees globally, three of our key community partners receive the highest level of service from our employees—allowing us to create a positive, critical impact on these organizations and the children they serve.

 The Association to Benefit Children (ABC) is a "best-in-class" organization dedicated to fostering academic readiness and life preparedness for disadvantaged children and their families through comprehensive services designed to permanently break the cycle of poverty.
 ABC receives significant funding from the Foundation and has welcomed hundreds of Neuberger Berman employee volunteers throughout our longstanding collaboration.

 Frederick Douglass Academy II (FDA II) is a public school in Harlem that seeks to provide predominantly low-income students with an educational foundation that will enable them to succeed and thrive in and beyond college.

 Our alliance focuses on academic enrichment in mathematics; college and career awareness; personal finance literacy; and developing leadership skills.
 The Neuberger Berman/FDA II Presidents Club recognizes students with strong test scores and high levels of school attendance.
 Students enjoy one-on-one job shadow opportunities, leadership-building activities and an annual lunch with Joe Amato (President and Chief Investment Officer – Equities).
 The Financial Fitness Club was started to give students a high level overview on personal finance.
 Students learn about financial wellness topics, including budgeting, saving, spending and basics on investing.